gnosis/dex-contracts/README.md

 # Building on top of BatchExchange

-The integration of the dFusion contracts into your own truffle project are demonstrated here: https://github.com/gnosis/dex-contracts-integration-example.
+The integration of the Gnosis Protocol contracts into your own truffle project are demonstrated here: https://github.com/gnosis/dex-contracts-integration-example.
 This repository contains a minimal truffle project allowing to build on top of contracts.
 Please consult its readme for further information.